John-Otago/PhD-Plus/README.md

 These books can help you cultivate good habits and break bad ones, especially when you find yourself struggling to break a 'vicious cycle' or to build a 'virtuous' habit.
 It is a useful skill for both your PhD and your future life and career.

-### 6.5 Change How You Deal with Stress and Anxiety
+### 6.5 Change How You Build Resilience
-- **Your Survival Instinct Is Killing You: Retrain Your Brain to Conquer Fear and Build Resilience** (M Schoen with K Loberg, 2014, Plume) || A very insightful and helpful book.
-Highly recommended.
+- **Your Survival Instinct Is Killing You: Retrain Your Brain to Conquer Fear and Build Resilience** (M Schoen with K Loberg, 2014, Plume) || *A very insightful book.
+Highly recommended.*

+- **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *Exceptional.
+Read the whole thing.*

 - [Optional] **Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life** (S David, 2016, Avery, of Penguin Random House) || *I find Chapter 6 enlightening; you can consult other chapters if you find them useful.*

 ### 6.6 Change How You Use Digital Tools